Learning Rust from a TypeScript perspective

 };

-But sort of aren't as they can have methods, so kind of similar to some form of class, except the first parameter of a Struct method is self
+jsBut sort of aren't as they can have methods, so kind of similar to some form of class, except the first parameter of a Struct method is self, essentially this in JS land.

 function Rect({ height, width }) {